Postpartum Nutrition: What to Eat to Heal, Recover and Thrive

 The short answer for most women is yes.
 Pregnancy and delivery deplete your reserves so thoroughly that it is difficult to restore them through food alone, especially while managing the restricted cooking time of early motherhood.

 The NHS and other global health bodies recommend continuing your prenatal vitamin for at least six months postpartum, or for as long as you are breastfeeding.
 A good postnatal supplement should contain Vitamin D, Iron, DHA, and Iodine.
-We are currently reviewing several leading formulations and will be adding our [PRODUCT PLACEHOLDER] recommendation here shortly.
-Always consult with your GP or midwife before starting a new supplement regimen to ensure it doesn't interfere with any postpartum medications.
+Always consult with your GP or midwife before starting a new supplement regimen to ensure it does not interfere with any postpartum medications.

 Postpartum Nutrition FAQ